 But accidents happen!
 You cannot completely avoid them.

-A BAD painter can leave hazardous cans of paint in your property without getting them disposed of properly.
+A BAD painter can leave hazardous cans of paint on your property without getting them disposed of properly.

-Worse, they can be a sloppy worker who are always late during their working hours.
+Worse, they can be a sloppy worker who is always late during their working hours.

-Just in case, the painter you hired turn to be a wrong choice – there are options for you.
+Just in case, the painter you hired turns out to be the wrong choice – there are options for you.

 1- Communicate Politely to Get the Problems Fixed

-Communicating politely and being calm is a key to fix various kind of issues (no matter personal or professional).
+Communicating politely and being calm is a key to fixing various kinds of issues (no matter personal or professional).

 You should first try talking to him about your concerns and ways on how he can get them fixed.